aesatchien/frc2019-java/README.md

 ## Installation

-To install the current release download the latest release of the repository either by zip or using git clone.
+To install the current code download the latest release of the repository either by zip or using git clone (it's the green button up top).
+Then you can open up the folder in MS Visual Code, which can be gotten from https://wpilib.screenstepslive.com/s/currentCS/m/java/l/1027503-installing-c-and-java-development-tools-for-frc

 ### git-bash shell

 Download git-scm from https://git-scm.com/.
 Install on your system and you will then have access to the git-bash shell which is better than the command line.
+You only need this if you want to contribute changes from home.